09 Aug Italian privacy law integrating the GDPR approved, with big questions!

-2. Existing decisions and authorizations of the Italian Data Protection Authority saved
+6. Existing decisions and authorizations of the Italian Data Protection Authority saved

-According to the Government, the decisions and the authorizations issued by the Italian DPA, the Garante per il trattamento dei dati personali, under the regime prior to the GDPR as well as the existing Ethical Codes will remain in place “to ensure continuity“, up until they are updated by the Italian DPA.
+The decisions and the authorizations issued by the Italian DPA, the Garante per il trattamento dei dati personali, under the regime prior to the GDPR as well as the existing Ethical Codes will remain in place “to ensure continuity“, up until they are updated by the Italian DPA.

 This is an interesting position, but if the provision is still like in the previous draft where it was made reference to their applicability “provided that they are compatible” with the GDPR, this is going to create a major uncertainty on which decisions/authorizations are actually compatible with the GDPR and companies shall start a sort of “guess work” with the result on taking on additional obligations in order to play safe.

-3. Simplified modalities of compliance with the GDPR for medium/small companies
+7. Simplified modalities of compliance with the GDPR for medium/small companies

 The Italian DPA will promote, under the new Italian privacy law, simplified modalities to comply with the GDPR for small and medium enterprises.